-Corporate Trustee Meetings (Continued)
+Corporate Trustee Meetings (continued)

-The Investment Committee held four meetings during 2019.
+The Investment Committee held nine meetings during 2020.
 The Committee monitors the investment performance of the Scheme and recommends to the Board the long-term investment strategy.
-The Investment Committee's Terms of Reference were reviewed and updated in December 2019.
-During 2019, the following Directors were members of the Investment Committee:
+During 2020, the following Directors were members of the Investment Committee: